My first question was, “What went wrong?”

-Google AdWords also has a very specific and well documented method for attributing revenues, but their method is different.
-They also give credit to the Last Click by default (other options are available), however the last ad clicked on gets full credit, regardless of subsequent searches.
-The example above where an ad was clicked on followed by an organic click, AdWords would get full credit for generating that revenue.
+Google AdWords also has a very specific and well-documented method for attributing revenues, but their method is different.
+They also give credit to the Last Click by default (other options are available), however, the last ad clicked on gets full credit, regardless of subsequent searches.
+In the example above where an ad was clicked on followed by an organic click, AdWords would get full credit for generating that revenue.

 I’ve mentioned that this choice matters but why does it matter so much?
 Each advertiser will see different gaps between these two methods.
 We generally see that AdWords provides 30-50% more revenue than Analytics does.
 This makes sense because Google Analytics is a pure measurement tool for everything while AdWords tracking is a tool to find relationships between spend and revenue.
 By using AdWords you can find events that can be repeated to drive performance optimization.

 Illustration 1 shows how the different models work and what the impact is for each.
 Two identical advertisers buying clicks from the same keyword with the same objective of 10% cost of revenues but using different attribution models.
 The example to the far left can justify spending $1/click while one to the far right can justify spending $2.
 Everything else being equal, who will sit in position #1 and benefit from higher CTR and the resulting increased quality score improvement?
 The advertiser on the right!